Ovulation Test Kit

 Timing is critical when you’re trying to get pregnant.
 Our ovulation test kit finds your ideal time to conceive.

 Timing is everything when trying to conceive.
 Finding your fertile window, aka the days when you are most likely to conceive, is essential.
-It can be difficult to decode your biology to find the ideal time to try to get pregnant each month.
-If your cycle length is irregular or varying, it can feel impossible as your fertile window makes itself a moving target.
+It can be difficult to decode your biology to find the ideal time to try to get pregnant each month whether you have irregular cycles or not.
+When your cycle length is inconsistent, it can feel impossible as your fertile window makes itself a moving target.
 If that’s you, our ovulation kit can be especially helpful—the clear readout of the Natalist Ovulation Test Kit will tell you if you are in your LH surge or not, enabling you to confidently identify when you are ovulating.

 Our ovulation test strips are FDA registered.